 Tipping is common nature in North America, but not in Australia, where about 20 percent of Whistler’s winter population is from (hence the term “Whistralia”).
 As a quick guide, the tipping etiquette in Canada is usually between 15 and 20 percent, unless the service was less than adequate.

 Although Whistler Blackcomb is known for its skiing, it’s also a must-visit destination in summer when it becomes the Whistler Mountain Bike Park, which brings in adventure seekers from around the world.
 There are many hiking trails to lakes and across the nearby mountain ranges.
 Whistler is also home to one of the world’s more scenic golf courses.
 You can enjoy the panoramic views from the Peak 2 Peak Gondola and pick up fresh produce from the weekly farmer’s market, too.

 Whistler’s main village area, at the bottom of Whistler Mountain, is a no-car zone, making it easy to stroll around before or after hitting the slopes to enjoy the boutiques, retail outlets, gift stores and restaurants.
 If you’re coming here by car, there are a lot of parking places surrounding the village.

-Although its après-ski scene may be quite relaxed, Whistler is also home to many outstanding restaurants.
-The all-round emphasis is on local, sustainable produce, and menus are heavy on meat and seafood.
-Chef James Watt at Araxi is known for being an early pioneer of farm-to-table dining, while Alta Bistro believes no two visits are the same.
-Bearfoot Bistro is also home to the world’s coldest vodka tasting room.
+The après-ski scene is quite relaxed in Whistler, with many outstanding restaurants.
+The all-round emphasis is on local, sustainable produce, and most menus are heavy on meat and seafood.
+Chef James Walt at Araxi was an early pioneer of farm-to-table dining, while Alta Bistro believes no two visits are the same.
+Meanwhile, Bearfoot Bistro is home to the world’s coldest vodka tasting room.